dmarx/keyframed/README.md

 ## Summary

 The main purpose of this library is to implement the `Keyframed` class, which can be initialized with a set of data points or a single datum, and the length of the object can be set to create a bounded sequence or left unset to create an unbounded sequence.
 "Keyframes" are specific indices where a value is defined, and interpolation is used to estimate values for indices between keyframes.

-The value at any index (including fractional indices) in the data series can be accessed using the square bracket operator and can be set using assignment, similarly to a `dict`.
+You can access the data points of a Keyframed object by indexing it like a sequence.
+If the index you specify is not a keyframe (i.e., a data point that has been explicitly set), the value will be interpolated based on the surrounding keyframes.
+The default method of interpolation is "previous", which will simply return the value of the closest preceding keyframe.
+However, you can specify a different method of interpolation when setting a keyframe, or you can specify a callable function that will be used to generate the value at the given index.
 To access a list of indices which are considered keyframes, use the `.keyframes` method.
 Keyframed objects can be iterated over and support basic arithmetic operations.

 The motivation of this library is to facilitate object-oriented parameterization of generative animations, specifically working towards a replacement for the keyframing DSL developed by Chigozie Nri for parameterizing AI art animations (i.e. the keyframing syntax used by tools such as Disco Diffusion and Deforum).